Truck #88031.

 The truth is I don’t think either of the other two much larger companies really wanted the contract anyway.
 It simply was not as profitable delivering ice cream to all the hospitals since there was much more profit to be made delivering the same ice cream to the retail sector.

-Beatrice already had the milk contract locked up for years so it just made more sense for one company to supply and deliver all dairy products to all the hospitals.
+Beatrice already had the milk contract locked up for years so it just made more sense for one company to supply and deliver all the dairy products to all the hospitals.
 My route for the most part was the inner city of Toronto and there were easily a couple dozen hospitals on my route.

 For the most part, the larger hospitals would get one delivery every week and the smaller hospitals just a single delivery every two weeks.
 The ice cream was packaged in a single serve insulated foam dixie cup with each cup having a small individually wrapped wooden paddle spoon.
 Only four flavors were available to the hospitals, vanilla, chocolate, strawberry and orange sherbet.